furutuki/AndroidSvgTranscoder/README.md

 ## Project Structure

 - **transcoder-core**：core module that can transcode a svg file to java file。Generally, you don‘t need to use this module directly, instead using transcoder-plugin is more convenient unless you want to do some customization job.
+This library is published to [MavenCentral](https://mvnrepository.com/artifact/io.github.furutuki/transcoder-core).

 - **transcoder-plugin**：gradle plugin module, you can apply this plugin which offer a task 'svgBatchConverter' that can transcode a set of svg files at the same time.
+This gradle plugin is published to [MavenCentral](https://mvnrepository.com/artifact/io.github.furutuki/transcoder-plugin) and [Gradle Plugin Portal](https://plugins.gradle.org/plugin/io.github.furutuki.android-svg-transcoder).